codacy-open-source-project-scans/xdg-dbus-proxy/README.md

 # xdg-dbus-proxy - main branch

-This repository contains frozen state of the repository.
+This repository contains the frozen state of the repository.
 Its history is cleared.
 It is used only for static code analysis with Codacy.

-Commit Time: 1711001803
+Commit Time: 1711612017